 - Grief and Loss

 - Men/ Women Issues

 - And more

 Multiple outlets have reported on the impacts the pandemic has had on women specifically.
 In fact, women are leaving the workforce four times the rate as men.
 A lot of the household responsibilities have fallen primarily on women, which includes childcare and ensuring children are attending virtual schooling platforms.
-The women who are lucky enough to keep their jobs, at times are working from home and juggling all of these responsibilities as many options for childcare are limited.
+The women who are lucky enough to keep their jobs, at times, are working from home and juggling all of these responsibilities as many options for childcare are limited.
 This has led to high levels of stress.
-According to research by Finn Partners, women are bearing the most of this emotional burden.
+According to research by Finn Partners, women are bearing most of this emotional burden.
 Their research indicates that 56% of women are experiencing higher anxiety, a third have experienced sadness, and almost 30% have expressed fear due to the pandemic.